sakibsadman1001/Notepad/README.md

 # Notepad
- clone of notepad, this is the way. haha mandalorian reference get it?
+A Notepad, this is the way. haha mandalorian reference get it?